KenTheWhaleGoddess/Peppacoin/doc/build-osx.md

 Other commands:
 -------

-    ./src/garlicoind -daemon # Starts the garlicoin daemon.
+    ./src/peppacoind -daemon # Starts the peppacoin daemon.
-    ./src/garlicoin-cli --help # Outputs a list of command-line options.
+    ./src/peppacoin-cli --help # Outputs a list of command-line options.
-    ./src/garlicoin-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/peppacoin-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for garlicoin development.
+You can use Qt Creator as an IDE, for peppacoin development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.

 1. Make sure you installed everything through Homebrew mentioned above
 2. Do a proper ./configure --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "garlicoin-qt" as project name, enter src/qt as location
+4. Enter "peppacoin-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."